pacificclimate/pdp/README.md

 ### Calendars

-PDP datasets use a variety of different, mutually incompatible calendrical systems.
+PDP datasets use a variety of different, mutually incompatible calendar systems.
 These systems include:

 - Standard or Gregorian calendar.
 - 365-day calendar: Like the Gregorian calendar, but without leap years.